-People who work in this occupation generally have the interest code: ISC.
+People who work in this occupation generally have the interest code: AER.

-This means people who work in this occupation generally have Investigative interests, but also prefer Social and Conventional environments.
+This means people who work in this occupation generally have Artistic interests, but also prefer Enterprising and Realistic environments.

 People who work in this occupation generally prize Achievement, but also value Relationships and Working Conditions in their jobs.

 - Design - Knowledge of design techniques, tools, and principles involved in production of precision technical plans, blueprints, drawings, and models.